originphp/website/source/docs/view/intl-helper.md

 $ apt-get install php-intl
 ```

-You can configure the defaults in your `AppController` like this:
+You can configure the defaults in your `ApplicationController` like this:

 ```php
 use Origin\I18n\Number;